luppichristian/imgui_template_app/README.md

 ```

 ### Missing Dependencies
 Ensure you have CMake and a C++ compiler installed.
 On Windows, you may need to run CMake from a Visual Studio Developer Command Prompt.

 ## License
 This template is provided as-is for use in your projects.
 Please check the licenses of the included dependencies:
 - [Dear ImGui License](https://github.com/ocornut/imgui/blob/master/LICENSE.txt)
 - [SDL3 License](https://github.com/libsdl-org/SDL/blob/main/LICENSE.txt)

 ## Resources
 - [Dear ImGui Documentation](https://github.com/ocornut/imgui)
 - [ImGui Wiki](https://github.com/ocornut/imgui/wiki)
 - [SDL3 Documentation](https://wiki.libsdl.org/SDL3/)

-## Contributing

-Feel free to fork this template and customize it for your needs.
-Consider sharing improvements back to the community!

----

-**Happy coding!** 🚀